Calculator Built Based on My Own Experience

 You see, after visiting many of the sites on the Top 0.5% list, I thought, if they can do it, so can I.

-Well, not only did I "do it", but my site is now listed on the very Results page that convinced me to give SBI a try in the first place (I'm listed #1 under the FINANCE & INVESTING section).
+Well, not only did I "do it", but my site is now listed on the very Results page that convinced me to give SBI a try in the first place (I'm listed under the FINANCE section).
 Is that cool, or what?!

 Basically, you place small bits of code from an advertising vendor (Google Adsense, Media.net, Infolinks, etc.) in various locations on your web pages or blog posts.

-In turn the ad vendor delivers ads to each page based on the content of the page, thereby insuring that the advertisers who are paying for the ads are reaching their target market.
+In turn, the ad vendor delivers ads to each page based on the content of the page, thereby ensuring that the advertisers who are paying for the ads are reaching their target market.

 There are basically two general types of website ads.
 One type generates revenue when a visitor clicks on it (1 step), and another type that opens a page of links when clicked, which in turn makes you money if the visitor clicks on one of the listed links (2 steps, also referred to as "Link Units").
 And as you might expect, the 1-step ads typically outperform the 2-step ads.